Iai Hakkyoku-hen 居合八極変

 According to my thinking, besides bun 文 (learning and knowledge), the tiger is the beast that is kept within in bu 武.
 Sō 掻 is the sharpening of the nails for the purpose of clawing.
 The tiger, of which there is no stronger beast, is always precisely sharpening its claws.
 It is always making such preparations.
 By the adjustment of a small point of one sun (approx. three centimeters), something large as six shaku (approx. 180 centimeters) is completed.
 This is what is important in Kosō.

 In the oral teachings the following is said.
-Being exceedingly conscious of the finest of details is of importance in Kosō.
-One must not believe it is fine to simply mimic the customs of society to a certain degree and then secretly take pleasure in the fact that there is no one who finds fault with you.
+Being exceedingly conscious of the finest of details is of the most importance in kosō.
+One must not believe it is fine to simply mimic the customs of society to a certain degree and then secretly take pleasure in the fact that there is no one who finds fault with your bad deeds.
 If one is pained by just the nail on one’s little toe, one cannot walk and will be unable to do that day’s work.
-One does not capriciously enter a duel against one with supreme technique.
-Be diligent against carelessness.
+With supreme technique is one does not capriciously enter a duel.

 The character ura 浦 means “coast or inlet” and the character nami 波 means “wave”.
 Therefore Ura-no-nami 浦波 has the meaning of “waves on the coast”.